Orelvis Martínez: Toronto Blue Jays

 Martínez began the 2023 season again in New Hampshire.
 On July 17, 2023, Martínez was promoted to the Triple–A Buffalo Bisons.
 In his second Triple–A at-bat, he hit a home run to put the Bisons up 7–2.
 In 125 games split between Buffalo and the Double–A New Hampshire Fisher Cats, he batted .243 with 28 home runs and 94 runs batted in.

 Entering the 2024 season, Martínez was ranked second on Major League Baseball's 2024 Top 30 Blue Jays prospects list, and 87th overall on the 2024 Top 100 MLB prospects list.
 He was optioned to Triple–A Buffalo to begin the 2024 season.
 He began the season with a 15-game hit streak with the Bisons.
 On June 18, Martínez was promoted to the major leagues for the first time following an injury to Bo Bichette.
 In his debut on June 21 against the Cleveland Guardians, he went 1-for-3 with a single off of Carlos Carrasco.
 On June 23, Martínez was suspended 80 games after testing positive for the performance–enhancing substance clomiphene, which he said in a statement that he had taken for fertility issues as he and his girlfriend are trying to have children.
 He was activated from the restricted list on September 24, and subsequently optioned to Buffalo.
 In 74 games with the Bisons, Martínez batted .267 with 17 home runs and 49 runs batted in.
 Following the end of the Bisons season, the Blue Jays sent Martínez to Tigres del Licey in the Dominican Winter League.

 Martínez was optioned to Triple-A Buffalo to begin the 2025 season.
 After hitting .176/.288/.348 with 13 home runs in 99 games for Buffalo, Martínez was designated for assignment by the Blue Jays on September 11.
 The Blue Jays released Martínez on September 15.

 Washington Nationals

 On September 26, 2025, Martínez signed with the Washington Nationals on a minor league contract that runs through the 2026 season.
+However, Martínez was released by Washington prior to the start of the regular season on March 21, 2026.